StardewConfigMenu/StardewConfigFramework/README.md

 ## Users

 This repo is for modders to enable StardewConfigMenu support, users generally do not need to worry themselves with the contents of this repo.
+You may be looking for the [StardewConfigMenu](https://github.com/Juice805/StardewConfigMenu) mod?

 ### Credit